How to Calculate Investment Returns

 - Use CAGR for investments held over 1 year, or when comparing multiple investments across different time periods

-- Use XIRR for SIP investments or any investment with multiple irregular cash flows — XIRR is the internal rate of return that accounts for the timing of each transaction
+- Use XIRR for monthly investment investments or any investment with multiple irregular cash flows — XIRR is the internal rate of return that accounts for the timing of each transaction

 Real return – accounting for inflation